Healthy You - Every Day

 As we move into a time of year when flu becomes more widespread, make time to get your flu shot.
 “Flu shots save lives,” Burger says.
 “You will not only protect yourself but will help reduce the risk of spreading the flu to the people you love.
 The flu can be especially dangerous to the elderly or those with underlying health conditions, such as cancer.”

-Get a flu shot with LVHN
+How to get a free flu shot at LVHN

 Influenza (flu) Shots

-The flu affects millions of people each year and can cause severe illness and even lead to death.
 The flu shot can prevent the flu and minimize illness.

 Be careful what you touch